 The Clumps are steeped in history, with Roman, Bronze Age and Iron Age evidence being found on site.
 The curved ramparts of Castle Hill date from the Iron Age, though archaeological work has shown that it was also a Bronze Age settlement; it is now a Scheduled Ancient Monument.

 The name Wittenham Clumps come from the ‘clumps’ of beech trees which crown both hills; these are the oldest known planted hilltop beeches in England, dating back over 300 years.
-However, this famous landmark has been known by many names over the years, from Berkshire Bubs, reflecting the fact that the Wittenham Clumps once fell within the county of Berkshire, to the slightly unusual Mother Dunch’s Buttocks, a name which refers to a lady of the Dunch family who owned Little Wittenham Manor in the 17th century.
+This famous landmark has been known by many names over the years, from Berkshire Bubs, reflecting the fact that the Wittenham Clumps once fell within the county of Berkshire, to the slightly unusual Mother Dunch’s Buttocks, a name which refers to a lady of the Dunch family who owned Little Wittenham Manor in the 17th century.
 They are also known as the Sinodun Hills.

 The Clumps have been the inspiration for poets and artists for many years.
 Local poet Joseph Tubb carved a wonderful poem in the bark of a beech tree on Castle Hill in the years 1844-45.
 Sadly, the Poem Tree fell in recent years but a nearby plaque allows visitors to feel the passion that this Victorian vandal had for the local landscape and its history.
 Another who was inspired by the Clumps was the landscape artist Paul Nash who painted the Clumps, and the view from them, many times during his career.